-c.
-Additional Development Standards within the Campbell Subdistrict
+- c.
+Additional Development Standards within the Kino Subdistrict - (1) Transitions

-(1) Transitions

-The following standards are established to enhance and protect the existing neighborhood, as well as mitigate potential negative impacts on existing single-family residential uses adjacent to the Campbell Subdistrict.
+The following standards are established to enhance and protect the existing neighborhood, as well as mitigate potential negative impacts on existing single-family residential uses Adjacent to the Kino Subdistrict.

 - (a) Buffers and/or screening shall be provided between the Project and an Affected Residential Property and may include features such as landscaping, walls, architectural features, artwork or other enhancements (or combination of enhancements). - (b) All loading and unloading areas, docks and platforms in connection with, and accessory to, an industrial use shall be entirely enclosed on all sides by a building or solid wall six (6) feet in height.
-Such loading and unloading areas, docks and platforms shall be located as far from an Affected Residential Property as is reasonably possible.

-- (a) Buildings shall provide windows, window displays, or visible activity on the ground floor for at least fifty (50) percent of frontage; - (b) A single plane of façade shall be no longer than fifty (50) feet without architectural detail;
+Such loading and unloading areas, docks and platforms shall be located as far from an Affected Residential Property as is reasonably possible. - (2) Architecture - (a) Newly constructed buildings shall provide windows, window displays, or visible activity on the ground floor for at least fifty (50) percent of frontage. - (b) A single plane of façade on a newly constructed building shall be no longer than fifty (50) feet without architectural detail. - (3) Streets